Understanding child injuries

 What you can do to prevent serious child injuries

-Keep an extra close eye on your children in situations where they’re most likely to get into difficulties.
+Supervise your children closely in situations where they’re most likely to get into difficulties.
 This includes when they’re:

-- in the bath – you can read more about bath safety
+- in the bath – read more about bath safety

-- in the kitchen – read more about household poisons, burns prevention and scalds prevention
+- in the kitchen – read more about household poisons, burns prevention, scalds prevention

-- at the pool or beach or near water – read more about safe fun with water
+- at the pool or beach or near water – read more about water safety

 - near driveways, car parks and roads – read more about pedestrian safety and staying safe in the car